Bakari Sellers

-Sellers is currently a political analyst on CNN.
-He is also a paid lobbyist for the government of Liberia.

 Early life and education

 Sellers was born on September 18, 1984, and is the son of Gwendolyn Sellers and civil rights activist and professor Cleveland Sellers.
 He grew up in Bamberg County, South Carolina, and was educated at Orangeburg-Wilkinson High School, a public high school in Orangeburg, South Carolina.
-In 2005, Sellers earned a bachelor's degree in African-American Studies from Morehouse College, a private all-male and historically black, liberal arts college, in Atlanta, Georgia.
-In 2008, he earned a juris doctor from the University of South Carolina School of Law.
+In 2005, Sellers earned a Bachelor of Arts degree in African-American Studies from Morehouse College, a private all-male and historically black, liberal arts college, in Atlanta, Georgia.
+In 2008, he earned a Juris Doctor from the University of South Carolina School of Law.
 Sellers has worked for Congressman James Clyburn and former Atlanta Mayor Shirley Franklin.

 Career

 Legal career

 Sellers has been an attorney with the Strom Law Firm, L.L.C. in Columbia, South Carolina since 2007, He is also currently on the board of directors of Level Brands (a brand management firm) and Let America Vote (a voting rights organization founded by former Missouri Secretary of State Jason Kander).